 What is pickling?

 Pickling is a way of preserving fresh vegetables and fruits.
-It is a very old practice dating back to the Mesopotamian era, thousands of years ago.
-Pickling allowed old civilizations to enjoy out-of-season crops all year round.
-It also helped travelers and sailors take plenty of food with them in their long voyages without spoiling.
+It is an ancient practice dating back to the Mesopotamian era, allowing people to enjoy out-of-season crops year-round.
+It also helped travelers and sailors take plenty of food on their long voyages without spoiling.

 Is pickling the same as fermenting?

-Fermenting is the natural process of breaking down material by bacteria, yeast, and other microscopic livings.
-When fermenting, the vegetables are fully submerged in salty water.
+Fermenting is the natural process of breaking down material by bacteria, yeast, and other micro-livings.
+When fermenting, salty water covers the vegetables thoroughly.
 The process does not require boiling or sealing the jars.
 During the fermentation period, which takes a few weeks, gasses are emitted, causing an overflow of the brine.